 Finally, the Chinese yuan (Renminbi) results are reported in Table 2.5.
-The data for CNY holdings typically pertains to only the last few years and applies to only 20 countries.
-The sample size is then only 231, only a bit more than a quarter of the sample size for USD holdings.
-The bottom line is that CNY holdings are not explained.
+The data for CNY holdings typically pertains to only the last few years and apply to 18 countries.
+The sample size is then only 92, about a tenth of the size of the sample size for USD holdings.
+The bottom line is that CNY holdings are not well explained.

-Geopolitical distance is negatively associated with CNY holdings, but not significantly so.
-One seemingly anomalous result is the finding that imposition of financial sanctions results in an increase in CNY holdings.
-This result is, however, not robust to alternative specifications (i.e., logit).

 Other than the indicated exceptions, the results are largely invariant to using alternative measures of holdings.
 Regressions using logit shares, or shares defined recursively, are reported in the Appendix.

 To recap, while panel regressions across central banks are able to provide some insights not obtainable in the aggregate (total holdings), there is a limit to what relationships can be identified when running the OLS equations for each reserve currency separately.
 We suspect that the currency-by-currency results are handicapped by insufficient data or insufficient variation in the data.
 Hence, we turn to examining these reserve currencies pooled simultaneously.